College Basketball on NBC Sports: 1970s: NCAA Tournament coverage

-1977–1981

 For the 1976–77 season, NBC moved the national games to Sundays.
 NBC added a Saturday game on the last weekend of the season to show undefeated San Francisco take on Notre Dame.

 NBC added first round Sunday coverage during the 1977 tournament.

 In the 1977–78 season, C.D.
 Chesley (who controlled the Atlantic Coast Conference (ACC) rights at the time) wanted NBC to televise select ACC games as part of its national package as it had the previous few years.
 However, NBC wanted to feature intersectional games.
 This action greatly upset Chesley, who wound up selling the rights to the ACC Tournament final to ABC.
 As a result, there was a notable absence of ACC home games in NBC's college basketball schedule for the 1977–78 season.
 For this season, NBC added Al McGuire to the No. 1 team alongside Dick Enberg and Billy Packer.
 Early in the season, NBC stationed McGuire in a remote location and went to him only for periodic commentary.
 Eventually, NBC moved McGuire courtside to form a three-man announcer team.
 Dick Stockton filled in for Enberg on at least three games.

 In 1978, NBC aired all regional finals games nationally for the first time, moving two of the games to Sunday.
 NBC split up the analysts from its No. 1 announcer team for the first two weekends of the tournament.
 Al McGuire for the most part, worked with Curt Gowdy while Billy Packer generally worked with Dick Enberg.
 While Dick Enberg served as the play-by-play announcer for NBC's Final Four coverage in 1978, Curt Gowdy moved over to a hosting role for the Final Four coverage.

 NBC's coverage of the 1979 NCAA championship game between Indiana State and Michigan State to this day, remains the highest-rated game (garnering a 24.1 rating) in the history of televised college basketball.

+1980s: Loss of NCAA Tournament, continued regular season coverage

-On Super Bowl Sunday 1981, NBC broadcast the Ohio State-Virginia game (with Don Criqui doing play-by-play)at 1:30 pm.
+On Super Bowl Sunday 1981, NBC broadcast the Ohio State-Virginia game (with Don Criqui doing play-by-play) at 1:30 pm.
 ET.
 In NBC's final year covering the NCAA tournament, 1981, the network introduced a policy of switching from game to game on the fly.
 Before this, NBC would naturally, stay with the regionally-televised games to their conclusion.